updated July 2021

-What to do on Toronto Islands?
+What to do on Toronto Island?
 What ferry to take?
 Here’s my dawn-to-dusk visitor’s guide.

-Whether it’s your first time visiting the Toronto Islands, your first time in a while, or you just want to explore more than that one beach spot you hit up on the regular, here is my dawn-to-dusk advice for the perfect Island adventure.
+Whether you like to be alone, or are looking for action, whether it’s your first time visiting the Island, your first time in a while, or you just want to explore more than Hanlan’s Beach, here is my dawn-to-dusk advice for the perfect Island adventure.

 Come early and stay late

 Make a day of it.
 A full day.
 Not to discount the appeal of a quick after-work Island swim, but arriving well before noon and staying until after sundown is the way to go.
 If you want a prime waterfront spot or the picnic table of your choice, you will need to beat the competition after all.
 And rushing to catch the last ferry home is an Island tradition.

 Check beach water quality

 The waters around Toronto island are some of the cleanest and safest places to swim in the area.
 Except when heavy storms or other environmental events mess with the ecoli levels in the water.
 Before you go, check Swimsafe for the latest conditions.